microsoft/AcademicContent/Workshop/5. Stream Analytics/Azure Stream Analytics HOL (C#).md

 Scenarios for the application of real-time data analytics are legion and include fraud detection, identity-theft protection, optimizing the allocation of resources (think of an Uber-like transportation service that sends drivers to areas of increasing demand *before* that demand peaks), click-stream analysis on Web sites, shopping suggestions on retail-sales sites, and countless others.
 Having the ability to process data *as it comes in* rather than waiting until after it has been aggregated offers a competitive advantage to businesses that are agile enough to make adjustments on the fly.

 In this lab, you'll create an Azure Stream Analytics job and use it to analyze data streaming in from simulated Internet of Things (IoT) devices.
-And you'll see how simple it is to monitor real-time data streams for information of significance to your research or business.
+And you'll see how simple it is to monitor real-time data streams for information of significance to your research or business .And at the end, you will build a Web app that shows output from the Stream Analytics job in real time.

 <a name="Objectives"></a>
 ### Objectives ###